Winifred Cochrane, Countess of Dundonald: Gwrych Castle

 The countess inherited Gwrych Castle, the seat of the Bamford-Hesketh family, on the death of her father in 1894.
+In 1899 & 1900 she was involved in a bitter dispute with the District Council over road improvements, and as a consequence she felled an avenue of trees much loved by the inhabitants of Abergele.

 In 1919, she sold some of the old buildings on the estate, along with the Llanddulas limestone quarry and some mines.

 In her will, she bequeathed Gwrych to Prince George, later King George V, who was unable to accept the gift and sold the castle.
-It was later re-purchased by her husband, the Earl of Dundonald, for £70,000 (calculated at £4,288,000 in 2019 after inflation).
+It was later re-purchased by her husband, the Earl of Dundonald, for £70,000 (calculated at £4,288,000 in 2019 after inflation), although he nor his family would live there.

-Participation in Welsh heritage
+Participation in Welsh Culture, Heritage and National Affairs

 Winifred became a patron of the Gwynedd Ladies' Art Society.
 This was started by Miss Clearance Whaite, and presided over by Lady Augusta Mostyn in 1894.
 The society was absorbed into what would be called Mostyn gallery.

 She was a stout supporter of Welsh industries, she was president of the Denbighshire division of the Welsh Industrial Association.
 In 1900, the association held an exhibition at 83 Eaton Square, (which was Winifred's address in London) at which; Princess of Wales visited.
 In the same year, Winifred opened an exhibition at the Anglesey branch of the Welsh industries, which was held at Menai Bridge.

 The countess was a Welsh-speaker and a patron of Welsh art, music and literature.

 In the early 1900s she founded a North Wales Harp competition.
 She was heavily involved within the Eisteddfod, especially within the arts and crafts section where she was given the task of opening the art exhibition in 1910.
 She was initiated as an ovate at the Colwyn Bay National Eisteddfod in 1910.
 She supported the organisation financially and attended it every year.

 Winifred was interested in archaeology, and was involved with the Abergele Historical and Cambrian Societies, most noticeably the Cambrian Archaeological Association where she was a member.
 She allowed excavations on ancient monuments she owned and financed the publication of their findings.

 It is not known for how long she held the position, however in an article from 1914, she is mentioned as being the president of 'Vale of Clwyd Toys', a company which was founded by a Mary Heaton in 1909.
 Mary's ambition was to employ and train Welsh villagers and disabled soldiers to build Welsh furniture and toys during the winter months.
 One of the most popular toys they produced was miniature models of the Gorsedd within the National Eisteddfod of Wales.